At the Immigrant's Table

 making cheesecake bottoms in pans

 In a medium bowl, combine almond flour, coconut oil, sweetener and vanilla extract.
 Stir to combine.
 Press the almond flour cheesecake crust into the bottom of the prepared springform pan.
-Transfer the pan to oven to bake until the almond flour cheesecake crust is golden.
+Transfer the pan to the oven to bake until the almond flour cheesecake crust is golden.
 Let cool while you make the filling.

 Prepare the Raspberry Swirl Cheesecake Filling